xizho10/Ontology-Developer-Tutorial/account.md

     private SignatureScheme signatureScheme;//Signature scheme
 ```

-* An example of how java obtains public and private key pairs
+* An example of how java obtains public and private key pairs.
 Method 1, random generation of public and private keys:

 ```